 There are several additional considerations for online testing.
 The testing environment must have no distractions, no noise, and no other people present.
 Test-takers must stay within the field of view of the webcam and be well-lit so that the proctor can see the test-taker clearly.
 Breaks are scheduled and may not be taken without permission, and no distracting items may be within arm's reach of the test taker.
 The test and all of the questions therein must be kept completely confidential.

-Whether educators take the MTEL at a testing site or through a remotely proctored exam, test takers can set themselves up for success by getting adequate sleep the night before, eating a nourishing meal beforehand, and dressing comfortably for the test.
+Whether educators take the exam at MTEL testing sites or through MTEL online proctoring, test takers can set themselves up for success by getting adequate sleep the night before, eating a nourishing meal beforehand, and dressing comfortably for the test.
 Wearing layered clothing will keep discomfort due to temperature at a minimum.

 Frequently Asked Questions